 Fun fact: kids and adults who used six or more canned foods per week are more likely to have diets higher in 17 essential nutrients, including potassium, calcium and fiber.
 Win-win!

-Luckily, our full-on favorite Mexican Breakfast Casserole uses several flavorful and nutritious canned ingredients right from my pantry.
-I love keeping a well-stocked cantry (a pantry full of canned foods!)
-It helps me get through the week with creative meals I can feel good about serving my family and friends.
+Luckily, our full-on favorite Mexican Breakfast Casserole uses several flavorful and nutritious canned options straight from our kitchen pantry.
+I love keeping a well-stocked pantry, as it helps me get through the week with creative yet easy meals.

-- Canned hominy: this is essentially corn or maize, with a soft and chewy consistency.
+- Canned hominy: hominy is basically corn or maize, with a soft and chewy consistency.
 It’s the prime ingredient used for making grits and corn tortillas.
 Hominy is a delicious ingredient to add to Mexican style dishes.
+(If you can’t find hominy, use canned corn instead.)

 - Canned enchilada sauce: This provides an easy way to create a saucy, delicious dish.

-- Scrambled eggs: You’ll scramble the eggs ahead of time so it’s ready to layer when you are.
+- Eggs: You’ll scramble the eggs ahead of time so it’s ready to layer when you are.

 - Chorizo: This is a medium-spicy Mexican ground sausage that lends huge flavor the dish.
 You can also use spicy ground breakfast sausage if chorizo is unavailable.